U.S. Route 93 Business (Nevada)

-U.S. Route 93 Business (US 93 Bus.) is a business route of U.S. Route 93 (US 93) in Clark County, Nevada.
+U.S. Route 93 Business (US 93 Bus.), officially named the Boulder City Parkway, is a business route of U.S. Route 93 (US 93) in Clark County, Nevada.
 The route provides access to Lake Mead and downtown Boulder City from Interstate 11 (I-11).
 The route was originally part of mainline US 93 before it was realigned around Boulder City along I-11.